captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## POPS:
 That’d be the one, yep.
-Fifteen grand and the ring, we can call the whole thing even—whaddya say?
+Fifteen grand and the ring, we can call the whole thing even — whaddya say?

 ---